Skip navigation menu

 Pronouns: she/her

-April is a St. Louis native who graduated magna cum laude from Arizona State University in December 2024 with a degree in Public Policy and Public Service.
-In her final semester of college, she interned in the 6th Ward office at the St. Louis Board of Aldermen, further strengthening her experience in local government.
+April Rivera is a St. Louis native and serves as the Legislative Aide for the 6th Ward at the St. Louis Board of Aldermen.
+She graduated magna cum laude from Arizona State University with a degree in Public Policy and Public Service.
+April first joined the 6th Ward office as an intern, confirming her passion for local government and community-centered work.

 We Can Help!